aralroca/aralroca.com/posts/static-readme-regeneration.md

 GitHub has recently introduced a "secret" feature to show a markdown template on your profile page.
 You may have heard about this.
 All you need to do is create a repo named with your username and create the `README.md` file there.

 When we think of a template markdown on GitHub we normally think of static content.
-However, in this article I want to go a little further.
+However, in this article, I want to go a little further.
 I'll tell you how to add content that is going to be **updated from time to time**; whether it's about your latest tweets, your latest youtube video or your latest blog posts.

 <img src="/images/blog-images/my-gh-profile.png" alt="My GH profile" class="center" />